Azure/azure-umqtt-c/readme.md

 # Microsoft Azure MQTT

-azure-mqtt is a general purpose library build for MQTT protocol
+azure-umqtt-c is a general purpose library build for MQTT protocol

 ## Dependencies